Professor Lewis, University of York, can be reached at email: firstname.lastname@example.org.

 In addition, candle industry standards call for cautionary labels on candles or their packaging to inform consumers of the basic rules of fire-safety.
 All NCA members place cautionary labels on their products, and usually supplement them with additional burning and use instructions.
 Always read and follow a candle’s cautionary label and burning instructions before using a candle.

 A well-made candle will create virtually no smoke when burning properly.
-However, if the wick becomes too long, or an air current disturbs the flame’s teardrop shape, small amounts of unburned carbon particles (soot) will escape from the flame as a visible wisp of smoke.
+Consumers often incorrectly believe their candles are sooting because of the wax type, fragrance, colorants or additives used in the candle’s formulation, but sooting is primarily due to flame and combustion disturbances.
+If the wick becomes too long, or an air current disturbs the flame’s teardrop shape, small amounts of unburned carbon particles (soot) will escape from the flame as a visible wisp of smoke.
 Any candle will soot if the flame is disturbed.

 To avoid this, always trim the wick to ¼ inch before every use and be sure to place candles away from drafts, vents or air currents.
 If a candle continually flickers or smokes, it is not burning properly and should be extinguished.
 Allow the candle to cool, trim the wick, make sure the area is draft free, then re-light.